 Good effects.
 Although ITOE, as a work of epistemology, is pretty much a disaster, there is one potential positive effect that could arise from it.
 I have in mind the high cognitive ideals which animates ITOE.
 Rand is clearly very passionately in favor of rationality, objectivity, and keeping our thoughts in touch with reality.
 In the practical sphere of life, and in the sciences, these are cognitive ideals worth striving for.
 Unfortunately, Rand has no clue how to attain such ideals.

 (1) Rand's emphasis on "focus" and conscious intention, combined with her foundationalism, leads to what is, for all intents and purposes, a disparagement of tacit knowledge.
 Rand believed it was vitally important for people to justify their knowledge.
 She despised those who "just knew," but could not explain, verbally, why they knew.
 Everyone, she insisted, had to have a reason for knowing.
 Otherwise, their knowledge was "arbitrary," founded on little more than "whims" or "mysticism."
 While justifying knowledge may be a fine ideal to strive for, it's just not always possible.
 In at least some domains, it constitutes a false ideal of knowledge.
 Contrary to Rand's assertion, reason is not the only "valid" means of knowing.
 If it were, the human race would have disappeared long ago.
-Human beings are confronted by situations which demand quick decisions in cognitive domains of great complexity.
+Human beings are sometimes forced to make quick decisions in domains of experience that feature immense complexity and/or insufficient access to relevant knowledge.
 Conscious deliberate reasoning simply cannot work in those situations.
 It's too slow, too clumsy, too self-conscious.
 Intuition may not be 100% reliable; but when quick decisions are needed or great complexity must be confronted, a semi-reliable form of knowledge is better than no knowledge at all.